activist-org/activist/README.md

 > </p>
 > </details>

-2. To setup your development environment, first install [Docker](https://docs.docker.com/install) and [Docker-Compose](https://docs.docker.com/compose).
+2. To setup your development environment, first install [Docker](https://docs.docker.com/install) and [Docker Compose](https://docs.docker.com/compose).

 > [!NOTE]
 > If you are new to Docker, as an alternative activist recommends installing [Docker Desktop](https://docs.docker.com/desktop/).
 Docker Desktop comes with many Docker tools and a straightforward user interface.